coderabbitai/coderabbit-docs/docs/integrations/self-hosted-github.md

 Scroll down and click on **Generate a private key** under the 'Private keys' section and download the PEM file.

+Also, from the **Install App** tab, install the GitHub App to your organizations.

 Keep the following details handy:

 - App ID